-When people think of drug dependence and relapse, they are much more likely to think about harmful drugs such as heroin or cocaine rather than marijuana, but is weed addictive?
+When people think of drug dependence and relapse, they are much more likely to think about harmful drugs such as heroin or cocaine rather than marijuana.
+But is weed addictive?
 Nowadays marijuana legalisation is on the rise, and with more people using the drug, there are more concerns about its potential health effects.
 Among those health effects, a large concern that surrounds marijuana is addiction.
-Even though addiction is a scary word to think about, it is a public health concern that is associated with many drugs and substances.
+Even though addiction is a scary word to think about, it is a public health concern that is associated with many illicit drugs and substances.

 A study released in the Journal of Addiction Medicine has reported that marijuana can in fact be addictive.
 The study included 127 adolescent outpatients who were seeking help for their substance abuse, with the majority of them receiving treatment for marijuana.
-Out of those who use marijuana, 84 per cent of them qualified as having marijuana dependence, which the researchers described as increased tolerance of marijuana, increased use of marijuana and unsuccessful attempts to stop using the drug.
+Out of those who smoke marijuana, 84 per cent of them qualified as having marijuana dependence, which the researchers described as increased tolerance of marijuana, increased use of marijuana and unsuccessful attempts to stop using the drug.

 If marijuana tolerance and withdrawal symptoms occur within a period of twelve months, then drug use is certainly an issue.
 Those who are urged to use marijuana to feel like themselves, and continue to use it regardless of its impacts on relationship, school or work are likely to be dependent.
 Some people become tolerant to weed, which means that they need even more to reach the same high.